|

 been mortgaged once.
 Its settlement is secondary to the main lien.

-There are several home loan variations which are sometimes referred to
+There are several home loan variations that are sometimes referred to as second mortgages or 2nd mortgages.

-as 2nd mortgages.
-Here are three of the most common second mortgage
+Here are three of the most common second mortgage types:

-- A home equity loan is a loan where the borrower's home is used
+A home equity loan is a loan where the borrower's home is used as

 loans generally pay the borrower a lump sum amount; they often have